microcks/microcks.io/content/documentation/using/postman.md

 You will notice the usage of following JavaScript code: `var expectedId = globals["id"];`.
 What does that mean?
 Indeed, `globals` is an array of variables managed by Postman runtime.
 Usually, you have to pre-populate this array using *Pre-request script*.
 When running this tests in Microcks, such pre-request initialization are automatically performed for you!
 Every variable used within your request definition (URI parameters or query string parameters) are injected into the `globals` context so that you can directly used them within your script.

-The execution of Postman tests using Microcks follows this flow :
+The execution of Postman tests using Microcks follows this flow:

 * for each example defined for a request, collect URI and query string parameters as key/value pairs,
 * inject each pair within `globals` JavaScript array,
 * invoke request attached script with the `globals` injected into runtime context,